we support the industry with a truly environmentally friendly solution

 You can make your own compost at home.
 To help add soil life, nutrients, and healthy microbial communities that support healthy landscapes and gardens.
 It is important, though, to avoid chemical usage and ensure that you only introduce natural and organic fertilizers to the soil so that you aren’t stripping away the microbes needed to do their work best.

-The recyclability of papers is really determined at the local level, while food soiled paper is generally seen as non-recyclable, as a rule of thumb.
+The recyclability of papers is really determined at the local level, while the food-soiled paper is generally seen as non-recyclable, as a rule of thumb.

-From our experience, they play a critical role in the future of sustainably made, sourced and commercialized products coming into the market, especially those that are made to replace historical PFAS containing options.
-We have had an increasing interest from coating and additive companies in understanding more about the compostability of their materials in compost streams, as most papers must contain some form of additive or coating to perform properly in food service scenarios.
+From our experience, they play a critical role in the future of sustainably made, sourced, and commercialized products coming into the market, especially those that are made to replace historical PFAS containing options.
+We have had increasing interest from coating and additive companies in understanding more about the compostability of their materials in compost streams, as most papers must contain some form of additive or coating to perform properly in foodservice scenarios.

 learn more about the value of compostable packaging

 CMA is a global leader in providing industrial composting facilities an accepted standard for compostables.
 This is done by performing field disintegration testing through several prominent processing methods to ensure products sent to industrial compost facilities adequately break down within the production cycle.